Skip to Content

 How To Make DIY Plant Shelves

-1. The first thing I did was saw about a third off each wood slice.
-I wanted a flat edge one side and round bark edge the other, for these natural wood shelves.
+Step 1: The first thing I did was see about a third of each wood slice.
+For these natural wood shelves, I wanted a flat edge on one side and a round bark edge on the other.

 cut wood slices